opf/openproject/docs/user-guide/project-overview/README.md

 ![configure-view-widgets](configure-view-widgets.png)

-Select the **Axis criteria** which to be displayed on the axis of the graph, e.g. Accountable, Priority, Status, Type.
+Select the **Axis criteria** to be displayed on the axis of the graph, e.g. Accountable, Priority, Status, Type.

 ![axis criteria widget](image-20191112151252153.png)